Hhkwairanga/Hhkwairanga/README.md

 ---

-_NOTE: Top languages does not indicate my skill level or something like that, it's a github metric of which languages i have the most code on github_
+_NOTE: Top languages does not indicate my skill level or something like that, it's a GitHub metric of which languages I have the most code on GitHub._

 <a href="https://github.com/hhkwairanga">
 <img align="center" alt="hhkwairanga's Github Stats" src="https://github-readme-stats.codestackr.vercel.app/api?username=hhkwairanga&show_icons=true&hide_border=true&count_private=true&include_all_commits=true&theme=radical" /></a>